 Because of the large buffalo herd size, lions can sometimes die from being trampled by a group of buffaloes.

 Lions will often not prey on adult cape buffaloes because there is easier prey.
-Angry buffaloes have been observed chasing lions until the lions climbed trees to hide from the African buffaloes.
+Angry buffaloes have been observed chasing lions until the lions climb trees to hide from the African buffaloes.

 African buffaloes exhibit some intelligent behaviour, such as having a clear social structure, staying in a range close to the water, and being really vengeful.
 An attacked buffalo will go after the attacker (human or animal) with everything it has.